Rage (song)

-"Rage" (stylised as "RAGE") is the third single by the anonymous, masked English metal band President.
+"Rage" (stylised as "RAGE") is the third single by the anonymous English metal band President.
 It premiered via a teaser in early July and was officially released on 18 July 2025 alongside a music video.

 Background and release

 President announced plans for their debut EP, King of Terrors, scheduled for release on 26 September 2025.
 "Rage" was unveiled as its lead single, with a teaser shared on 4 July and the full track and video dropping on 18 July.

 Composition and lyrics

 "Rage" explores a more synth-heavy, electronic-driven sound compared to President's earlier guitar-based singles.
 Its lyrical content is inspired by Dylan Thomas’s poem "Do not go gentle into that good night."

 Music video

 The official music video was released alongside the single on 18 July.
 The video is set in a cathedral and features a stylized "dance-fight" between two dancers while the masked vocalist observes from a balcony above.